softchris/azure-book/azure-functions.md

 Once logged in select the following :
 ![](/assets/Screen Shot 2019-03-25 at 20.36.43.png)

+So thats's selecting `Create a resource`, followed by `Compute` and finally selecting the `Funcition App` template.

 ### Make the choices in the template
-Once we've select the `Function app` template we need to select a few things.
+Once we've select the `Function app` template we need to select a few more things.
 Your UI will at this point look something like this:
 ![](/assets/Screen Shot 2019-03-25 at 20.47.17.png)

 Keep the following in mind though: